bschollnick/QuickBBS/docs/design documents/frontend_design.md

 per-file ownership and the controls that let each owner manage their own files without touching anyone else's.
 That is a question of scale and correctness, not of effort, and it is deferred until it can be done properly.
-Adding uploads therefore also means revisiting this principle and §1.1's derivable-data rule together.
+Adding uploads therefore also means revisiting this principle and Section 1.1's derivable-data rule together.

 None of that excuses careless input handling.
 Requests still carry untrusted data — paths, search terms, filenames destined for headers — and every one of those is